These Asian countries are giving dual citizens an ultimatum on nationality -- and loyalty

 In Asia Pacific, only a few places accept dual citizenship with no caveats, including Cambodia, East Timor, Australia, New Zealand and Fiji.

-Most countries are against it, although some choose not to strictly enforce their policies, allowing people to keep multiple passports by simply not declaring them or allow dual citizenship in restricted forms: the Philippines permits it for those who were born Filipino citizens, but not for naturalized Filipinos.
+Most countries are against it, although some choose not to strictly enforce their policies, allowing people to keep multiple passports by simply not declaring them.
+Others allow dual citizenship in restricted forms: the Philippines permits it for those who were born Filipino citizens, but not for naturalized Filipinos.
 South Korea allows children born to its nationals abroad to hold the passport of both their birth country and their parents.

 One reason why many Asian countries oppose dual nationality is a belief that it can create divided loyalties among citizens, said Jelena Dzankic, co-director of the Global Citizenship Observatory (GLOBALCIT), an international citizenship research network.
 "The reason why, historically and traditionally, countries have not been permissive of dual nationality is because, whom are you going to defend if the two of our countries go to war?" she said.